 - Finish the Emergency Fund

 - Build Wealth

 I highly recommend this book for anyone about to enter college, especially if they’re considering paying for it using student loans, or for any first-time credit card users.
 Most of what I’ve learned about debt has been through trial, error, and ignorance.
 That is not a path I would recommend for anyone else.
-I wish someone gifted me this book when I was in my 20s instead of my 30s but here we are.
+If people find themselves in serious debt, they may want to take out an Unsecured Debt consolidation loan to help restore their finances.

 I like Dave’s approach to quickly establishing an emergency fund of $1,000.
 First, I think it’s actually practical for people my age.
 Second, he notes, “78 percent of us will have a major unexpected event within the next 10 years,” and “the worst time to borrow is when times are bad.”
 This fund acts as both a buffer against crises and when well-funded, improves your perspective to view previous crises as future minor inconveniences.

 The typical advice is to save 3, 6, 9, or even 12-months of expenses, but no one ever tells you where you’re supposed to find 12-months of extra income when over 7 in 10 full-time workers live paycheck-to-paycheck and 6 in 10 Americans don’t have $500 in savings.
 In these scenarios, the average individual’s money for an emergency fund would need to grow on trees, and we would need to be a full-time tree worker to find the time to pluck from this mythical money tree.

 Dave favorably addresses tailoring your emergency fund to your security needs and job security.
 I appreciate him for doing this because most financial advisers simply recommend you put 12-months of savings in a savings account when most accounts currently earn under 2-percent.
 When the average credit card has an APR of 15%+ and student loans average 4-7% that math makes so little sense it is sense-less advice to give, yet people keep doing it.